dooco/rock-paper-scissors-lizard-spock/README.md

 ### Game Logic Test

+The initial testing was done on the main button functions of the game.
+Testing of the five game choice buttons was conducted by pressing on the buttons and observing game responses.
+The first observation was the expansion by 20% animation of the selected button on hovering over button.
+Following choice button selection the game displays the emoji image for that choice in the player game area.
+The observed outcomes were as expected for the five different button choices.

+Two buttons in the footer control ‘Game Reset’ and ‘Rules & Info’ options.
+On pressing ‘Game Reset’ the game resets with player, computer, player set and computer set scores reseting to zero and display area displaying the five emoji game start display.
+Observation on testing of this button at various stages during the game resulted in expected outcome on each test.
+On pressing ‘Rules & Info’ button a modal information pops up to alert user on rules and information on the game.
+Pressing the modal close button or anywhere outside the modal will result in the modal collapsing and returning to game.
+Observation on testing of this button at various stages during the game resulted in expected outcome on each test.

 Testing to maintain integrity of game rules entailed testing player’s five selections against the computer’s selections.
 As user controls players choice the test is conducted by moving through the five game elements and observing outcome compared to computer’s choice.
 As the computer’s choice is random testing has to run through as many iterations of the game so that all five game elements are tested against player’s choice.
 After completing the test for first player game element (rock) then testing proceeds to second player game element (paper) to that of computer’s random choice and continues until all five of player’s game choice elements are compared to that of computer’s five game elements.